Key takeaways

 Yet the issues created by the national debt don’t appear to be immediate.
 “The government’s debt is manageable today,” says Merz, “but its ability to sustain rising debt levels over time is the issue that concerns some investors.”
 A key question, according to Merz, is how quickly the government addresses the challenge.
 He says the sooner the long-term debt problem is addressed, the less painful it will be to resolve.

-To help put the debt in perspective, analysts frequently compare the total national debt to the nation’s gross domestic product (GDP), which measures the size of the economy.
+For perspective, analysts frequently compare the total national debt to the nation’s gross domestic product (GDP), which measures the size of the economy.
 In 2023, for example, the nation’s total publicly held debt amounted to 97% of the full value of the economy as measured by GDP.
-By 2054, the debt-to-GDP ratio will, according to most recent projections from the Congressional Budget Office, exceed 172% (meaning debt will be close to double the nation’s economy).5
+By 2054, the debt-to-GDP ratio will reach 172% (meaning debt will be close to double the nation’s economy), according to most recent projections from the Congressional Budget Office.
+4

-While these numbers appear unfavorable, it isn’t clear when debt becomes unsustainable or has a negative impact on economic growth.
-Such residual effects are possible because increased taxes lower federal government spending or both, aimed at lowering the debt, could be detrimental to the economy.
+Yet it isn’t clear at what point debt becomes unsustainable or has a significantly negative impact on economic growth.
 “Many developed countries, such as Japan, have faced high debt-to-GDP levels, and still found ways to grow their economy,” says Merz.
 Haworth says the more a country’s citizens own the debt (as opposed to central banks or foreign buyers), the more markets will be forgiving about the size of the debt.

 Haworth also points out that much of the nation’s long-term debt problem centers on funding commitments for Social Security and Medicare.
 “We have an aging population and fewer workers in succeeding generations to pay the costs of these programs,” says Haworth.
-“These are manageable budget matters, but they are not yet on voters’ radar, so Congress hasn’t yet seriously considered solutions to them.”
+“These are manageable budget matters, but Congress hasn’t yet seriously considered solutions to them.”

 Potential investment implications of the rising national debt